Making Tax Digital

 It means keeping digital records and submitting updates throughout the year using approved software instead of filing just one annual tax return.

-Making Tax Digital will apply to sole traders and landlords.
+Does Making Tax Digital apply to you?

-April 2026 – Applies to sole traders and landlords with income over £50,000
+Sole traders and landlords with income over £50,000.

-Keep digital records of income and expenses.
+Keep digital records of income and expenses

 Submit quarterly updates through compatible software